 We are a missionary community of young men and women who believe in the transformative power of authentic friendship and who desire to bring Christ into all the places where He yearns to find a home.

-Our missionaries are equipped to become leaders in Baltimore and beyond through a radical life of prayer, a supportive community life, regular formation opportunities, and a strong commitment to mission.
+A radical life of prayer, supportive community life, consistent formation, and a dynamic mission equip our missionaries to become leaders in Baltimore and beyond.
 Our three apostolates—street ministry, bringing Eucharistic adoration to Baltimore, and evangelization—all flow from our daily rhythm of prayer.

 The greatest poverty homeless men and women face is not a physical poverty, but a relational one.
 People find their way to the streets for many reasons, but nearly all of their paths are paved with broken relationships.
 The unforgiving environment of the streets, where they are confronted with hundreds of people who won’t even make eye contact or acknowledge their existence, only enhances their isolation.